webag/ag-modals/README.md

-AG-modal 2
+AG-modal 4
 ---
-Modal windows with any html content.
+Modal windows with any html content, HTML5 video
 Need: jQuery

+New in 4 version:
+* Now agmodal is normal jQuery plugin!
+It has inizialization and params!!!
+* Add ajax HTML5 video future with percentage download!!!
+SO CUTE!!!
+* Rewrite some css, append scss file.

+New in 3 version:
+* don't know, brothers, don't know.

 New in 2 version:
 * upgrade core of plugin